Measuring gas fluxes in a flask system

 6. Remove the plugs from the upper and lower valve manifold using an 8 mm wrench or a flat-head screwdriver.

-7. Install two brass quick-connect fittings (part number 300-08251) into the plug openings of the upper and lower valve manifolds.
+7. Install two brass quick-connect fittings (part number 300-08251) the openings of the upper and lower valve manifolds.

-9. Use the hex key to thread the fitting, then finish tightening the fitting by hand to compress the gasket against the manifold.
+To install the fittings, use the hex key to start and then finish tightening the fitting by hand to compress the gasket against the manifold.

-10. Connect the tubing with the tee fitting from the purge pump to the brass quick-connect fitting on the lower valve manifold.
+8. Connect the tubing with the T-fitting from the purge pump to the brass quick-connect fitting on the lower valve manifold.

 Install the thermistor input module

-Caution: When not installed, the module is ESD sensitive.
-Handle it only by the edges and after touching a ground connection.
+Caution: When not installed, the module is sensitive to electrostatic discharge (ESD).
+Handle it only by the edges and after touching a ground connection to prevent damage.

 1. Connect the cable for the thermistor input module to the main board.